Plains bison (Photo by Steve Zack)

 What does it look like?

 A symbol of determination and indomitable spirit, bison are distinguished from other cloven-hoofed ruminants by their massive woolly heads, curved black horns and forequarters.
-They are North America's largest land mammal and can grow to be six feet tall, weighing 2,000 pounds.
-Despite their size, bison are surprisingly agile, running at speeds of up to 60 kilometres per hour, turning faster than a horse and able to jump six feet straight up from a standing position.
+They are North America's largest land mammal and can grow to be almost two metres tall and weigh over 900 kilograms.
+Despite their size, bison are surprisingly agile, running at speeds of up to 60 kilometres per hour, turning faster than a horse and able to jump two metres straight up from a standing position.